valory-xyz/open-autonomy/docs/abci.md

   which does not wait until the transaction is considered valid and added to the mempool;
 - [`broadcast_tx_commit`](https://docs.tendermint.com/master/rpc/#/Tx/broadcast_tx_commit),
   which waits until the transaction is committed into a block and processed by the ABCI app.

+Note that the above methods take in input a transaction, i.e. a sequence of bytes.
+The consensus node does not know the meaning of the content of the transaction, as its meaning resides in the ABCI application logic.
+This is a key feature that makes the application layer and the consensus layer highly decoupled.

 #### The `broadcast_tx_sync` method